hellohaptik/docs_haptik/docs/other/facebook.md

 - We need this access token while we configure our Business in _Dialog Builder_

   >Please note that the following steps can only be performed if you are the administrator of the Client's Facebook Page. <br><br>
-  If not, then:
+  >If not, then:
-  - You would either have to request the client to give you that access.<br><br>
+  >- You would either have to request the client to give you that access.<br><br>
-  - Or alternatively, the client would themselves have to add the page to the app following these steps and subsequently generate and share the _access token_
+  >- Or alternatively, the client would themselves have to add the page to the app following these steps and subsequently generate and share the _access token_

 - Open our app in Facebook for developers.